reecebisel/purple-hefe-vs/vsc-extension-quickstart.md

 * To start using your extension with Visual Studio Code copy it into the `<user home>/.vscode/extensions` folder and restart Code.
 * To share your extension with the world, read on https://code.visualstudio.com/docs about publishing an extension.

+OR

+* `npm install -g vsce` to install the tool for packaging extensions
+* `vsce package` to build the extenstion
+* `code --install-extension purple-hefe.somethings-version.vsxis`